Barn Hunt TrialsRegistration will open shortly for November 2019 in Aptos.

 If you would like to mail a check please use the form on www.barnhunt.com.

-To register and pay online use these links.
+To register and pay online use

 Trailing & Locating TrialsIntroducing the new Working Dog Sport, NASDA Trailing and Locating.
 Sign your dog up for a NASDA number and join us for new and different rat hunting adventures.